usnistgov/ARIAC/docs/competition/challenges.rst

 ---------------------------

-The subfield :yaml:`human` of :yaml:`challenges` is used to describe a human challenge.
+The subfield :yamlname:`human` of :yamlname:`challenges` is used to describe a human challenge.
 The relevant fields for this agility challenge are listed below.

-  * :yaml:`behavior`: The behavior of the human operator.
+  * :yamlname:`behavior`: The behavior of the human operator.
 The possible values are:

     - :yaml:`'indifferent'`
     - :yaml:`'antagonistic'`